- American Physical Society Sites

 - Policy & Advocacy

 - Careers In Physics

 To recognize outstanding early-career research in atomic, molecular, and optical physics.
 The prize consists of $10,000 and a certificate citing the contributions made by the recipient.
 An allowance will be provided for travel expenses of the recipient to the Society meeting at which the prize is presented.
 It is awarded in odd-numbered years.

 The prize was endowed in 1989 by family, friends, and colleagues of I. I. Rabi.

-Nominations are open to scientists of all nationalities regardless of the geographical location at which the work was done, who have held a Ph.D. for 10 years or less from the nomination deadline.
+Nominations are open to scientists of all nationalities, regardless of the geographical location at which the work was done, who have held a Ph.D. for 10 years or less from the nomination deadline.
 The prize shall ordinarily be awarded to one person but may be shared when all recipients have contributed to the same accomplishment.
 Nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline and all other eligibility criteria are still met.

 The nomination package must include:

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.